Zsóka Gaál

-Zsóka Gaál (born 2007) is a Hungarian chess player who holds the title of Woman International Master (WIM).
+Zsóka Gaál (born 2 May 2007) is a Hungarian chess player who holds the title of Woman Grandmaster.
 She was the 2021 online World Youth Champion in the under-14 girls' division.
 She had finished runner-up to Eline Roebers a year earlier.
 She was also a European Youth Champion in 2016 in the under-10 girls' division.
 Gaál earned the Woman International Master title in 2021 at 14 years and 2 months old.
 Her coaches are Gábor Papp and Tamás Bánusz, both of whom hold the title of Grandmaster (GM) and are also from Hungary.